Site Search

-Modern electronic devices allow various power supplies such as batteries, AC/DC adapters and USB.
-Voltage monitoring and microcomputer control are required to determine the priority of these power supplies and perform seamless switching.
+Modern electronic devices can be powered by a variety of sources, including batteries, AC/DC adapters, USB, etc. Voltage monitoring and control by a microcontroller are required to prioritize these power sources and perform seamless switching.

 Voltage monitoring and microcomputer control